 Produced by the New England Museum Association, the Museum People podcast "celebrates individuals connected with the museum field by highlighting their work, passions, opinions, and personalities.
 In each episode, you’ll hear stories and viewpoints from a variety of museum people, from unsung workers to executive directors, volunteers to trustees, as they help change the world one visitor at a time."

-What I love about this podcast is that it washes away the snobbery that people can sometimes associate with such serious institutions as museums and truly does focus on the passionate people who work for them.
+The hosts, NEMA Executive Director Dan Yaeger and Marieke Van Damme, director of the Cambridge Historical Society, are truly great audio personalities.
+This podcast washes away the snobbery that people can sometimes associate with such serious institutions as museums and truly does focus on the passionate people who work for them.
 (A museum career is certainly not one embarks on for the money.)
-The last episode of season 2 was an interview with a security guard, always the most unsung of museum employees and often the ones with the most insight about the visitor experience.
+The last episode of season 2 was an interview with a security guard, always the most unsung of museum employees and often the person with the most insight about the visitor experience.

-How to listen: Download episodes here or subscribe on iTunes or Google Play.
+How to listen: Download episodes from their website or subscribe on iTunes or Google Play.

 08 of 09

-This audio drama calls it's second season “Museum Audio Tours,” and tells its story over the course of ten audio museum guides.
-Through ten years of worldwide exhibitions, these walks through the museum unravel the complex story of a mysterious disappearance at the Tate Modern in London.Continue to 9 of 9 below.
+This audio drama calls its second season “Museum Audio Tours,” and tells its story over the course of 10 audio museum guides.
+Through 10 years of worldwide exhibitions, these walks through the museum unravel the complex story of a mysterious disappearance at the Tate Modern in London.Continue to 9 of 9 below.

 09 of 09